 Preserving and protecting the Boab and Milkwood trees were central concerns for the architects and landscape designers when developing their plans.
 The Boab tree is a focal point of the forecourt design, drawing attention to its significance, beauty and history of co-locating with educational establishments that have previously been situated on this site.

-When will the Precinct be finished?
+When will the Education and Community Precinct be finished?